The Righteous Brothers: 1962–1964: Beginning

-Bobby Hatfield and Bill Medley were in different groups before they met – Hatfield was in a group from Anaheim called the Variations, and Medley in a group from Santa Ana called the Paramours.
+Bobby Hatfield and Bill Medley were in different groups before they met – Hatfield was in a group from Anaheim, California called the Variations, and Medley in a group from Santa Ana called the Paramours.
 Barry Rillera, a member of Medley's band who was also in Hatfield's group, suggested they go see each other's show and perform together.
 Later, after a member of Paramours left in 1962, Hatfield and Medley joined forces and formed a new Paramours, which included Johnny Wimber (a founder of the Vineyard Movement).
 They started performing at a club called John's Black Derby in Santa Ana, and were signed to a small record label Moonglow in 1962.
 They released a single "There She Goes (She's Walking Away)" in December 1962.
 However, the Paramours did not have much success and soon broke up, leaving Hatfield and Medley to perform as a duo in 1963.
 According to Medley, they then adopted the name the Righteous Brothers for the duo because black Marines from the El Toro Marine base started calling them "righteous brothers".
 At the end of a performance, a black U.S. Marine in the audience shouted, "That was righteous, brothers!", and greeted them with "Hey righteous brothers, how you doin'?" on meeting them.

 The Righteous Brothers released three albums under the Moonglow label, one of these and a further compilation album were released after they had joined Phil Spector.
 They released 12 singles with Moonglow, but only two were moderate hits – "Little Latin Lupe Lu" and "My Babe" from their first album Right Now!.
 In August and September 1964, they opened for The Beatles in their first U.S. tour.
-However, they left before the tour finished as they were asked to appear on a new television show called Shindig!; they also felt unappreciated by the audience as they were then little known on the East Coast, and the audience demanded to hear the Beatles while they were performing.
+However, they left before the tour finished when they were asked to appear on a new television show called Shindig!; they also felt unappreciated by the audience as they were then little known on the East Coast, and the audience demanded to hear the Beatles while they were performing.
 They returned to Los Angeles to tape the pilot for the show, and would later appear in the show regularly.
 Their next album was Some Blue-Eyed Soul; the term blue-eyed soul was first used to refer to the Righteous Brothers by black DJs, but after they became popular, the term became a general term for all white singers who sang what was then considered "black music".
 In October and November 1964, they opened for the Rolling Stones on their American tour.